 Zen and the Art of Daily Life

-Introduction – Ancient Remedies for Modern Problems
+Ancient Remedies for Modern Problems

-The Origins of Buddhism – Confronting Suffering and Social Change
+Buddhism: Suffering and Social Change

-The Buddha was born into a high status family – he was a prince, the warrior son of a king and queen – who lived a sheltered life, surrounded by luxury.
-His parents tried to provide him with everything he could possibly desire, including a beautiful princess for a wife, who gave him a young son.
-The prince rarely left his luxurious palace, but one day decided to explore the world outside the palace grounds.
+The Buddha was born into a high status family.
+He was a prince, the warrior son of a king and queen who lived a sheltered life, surrounded by luxury.
+His parents tried to provide him with everything he could possibly desire.
+That included a beautiful princess for a wife, who gave him a young son.
+The prince rarely left his luxurious palace.
+One day he decided to explore the world outside the palace grounds.
 For the first time in his life, he saw an old man, a sick man, a dead man, and a “seeker” or holy man.

 - Suffering has an end.

-Taoism – Finding Balance Through Intuition and Unity with Nature
+Taoism: Finding Balance Through Intuition and Unity with Nature

-“Lao Tzu and Confucius discussed the difficulty of sharing their thoughts with the world, and the limitations of language in conveying meaning.
-‘The Tao that can be told is not the eternal Tao,’ Lao Tzu said.
-‘He who knows does not speak.
-He who speaks does not know.'”
+Lao Tzu and Confucius discussed the difficulty of sharing their thoughts.
+They agreed on the limitations of language in conveying meaning.
+“The Tao that can be told is not the eternal Tao,” Lao Tzu said.
+“He who knows does not speak.
+He who speaks does not know.”

-Taoism is focused on the Tao, or “Way,” which is the ultimate creative principle of the universe.
+Taoism focuses on the Tao, or “Way,” which is the ultimate creative principle of the universe.
 All things are unified and connected in the Tao.
-(If you think this sounds a lot like The Force from Star Wars, you’re not alone.)
-Nearly everyone is familiar with one of the major principles of Taoism; Yin and Yang.
-The principle of Yin and Yang sees the world as filled with complementary forces – action and non-action, male and female, light and dark, hot and cold, etc – that must be balanced.
-Taoism aims toward achieving harmony or union with nature as well as self-development.
-Like Buddhism, meditation and morality are important components.
-Taoism also has a mystical side, and often focuses on themes of naturalness, spontaneity, simplicity, detachment from desires, and “non-action,” “non-doing,” or wu-wei.
+(If you think this sounds a lot like The Force from Star Wars, you’re not alone.
+One of the major principles of Taoism is Yin and Yang.
+The principle of Yin and Yang sees the world as filled with complementary forces.
+Action and non-action, male and female, light and dark, hot and cold, and so on.
+These are opposites that must balance each other.

-Zen – A Fusion of Buddhism and Taoism
+Zen: A Mix of Buddhism and Taoism

 How to Find the Zen of Today

 Buddhism teaches that attachment to negative emotions is the primary source of suffering.
-Instead of working harder or blaming ourselves when we fail, detachment may sometimes be the best solution.
-Letting go means a radical acceptance of life, ourselves and others, rather than always wishing things were different or that people (including ourselves) were somehow different than they really are.
+Detachment shows us how we can deal with setbacks.
+Letting go means a radical acceptance of life, ourselves and others.
+It’s about not wishing things were different.
+It also means not wishing that people (including ourselves) were somehow different than they are.
 This attitude allows us to forgive others and ourselves for mistakes and incompatibility.
 In practical terms, we must be willing to let go of fear, pain, anger, and people.
 Only then can we take a more enlightened approach to life.